Powers v. Ohio: Later developments

 Chief Justice William Rehnquist, important voice in the dissent of the case.
 Along with Marshall, Stevens, Blackmun, White, and O'Connor, Rehnquist was part of the Court that decided Batson v.
 Kentucky.

 Powers v.
 Ohio was an important case that helped continue to remove discrimination within the courtroom.
-However, it is important to note that it did not entirely dismantle discrimination in jury selection.
+However, it did not entirely dismantle discrimination in jury selection.
 Questions about the constitutionality of race-based peremptory challenges by defendants were not addressed in this case.
 The following year, such challenges were held unconstitutional in Georgia v.
 McCollum.